Magnesium: History

 The name magnesium originates from the Greek word for locations related to the tribe of the Magnetes, either a district in Thessaly called Magnesia or Magnesia ad Sipylum, now in Turkey.
 It is related to magnetite and manganese, which also originated from this area, and required differentiation as separate substances.
-See manganese for this history.
+See the manganese article for this history.

 In 1618, a farmer at Epsom in England attempted to give his cows water from a local well.
 The cows refused to drink because of the water's bitter taste, but the farmer noticed that the water seemed to heal scratches and rashes.
 The substance obtained by evaporating the water became known as Epsom salts and its fame spread.
 It was eventually recognized as hydrated magnesium sulfate, MgSO_{4}·7 H_{2}O.

 The metal itself was first isolated by Sir Humphry Davy in England in 1808.
 He used electrolysis on a mixture of magnesia and mercuric oxide.
 Antoine Bussy prepared it in coherent form in 1831.
 Davy's first suggestion for a name was 'magnium', but the name magnesium is now used in most European languages.

 Further discoveries about magnesium were made by the father of physical chemistry in Imperial Russia, Nikolai Beketov (1827–1911), who established that magnesium and zinc displaced other metals from their salts under high temperatures.